Punjab India Travel Guide

 Opportunities exist to volunteer or participate in the Langar (community kitchen) service at the Golden Temple.
 You can help with washing dishes, preparing food, or serving meals.
 This gives a profound experience of selfless service and community participation.

 While no formal short-term classes are typically offered for tourists, engaging in informal interactions with locals helps you pick up basic Hindi or Punjabi phrases.
-Many local people appreciate the effort to talk in their language.
+Many local people appreciate the effort to interact in their language.

 Timing your visit with local festivals gives an unique cultural immersion: Lohri (Jan), Basant Panchami (Feb), Hola Mohalla (Mar), Baisakhi (Apr), Diwali (Oct/Nov), Gurpurabs.
 Dates are variable annually.